-CMGG entry for jel (This article is part of the Learner's Maya Glyph Guide and Concordance.)
+CMGG entry for jel (This article is part of the Learner's Maya Glyph Guide.)

 Translation: change; adorn; replace; reveal